wokenqingtian/git-spell-check/README.markdown

 Git Spell Check
 ===============

-This script is a Git pre-commit hook that spell checks changes in files which you are about to commit.
+This script is a Git commit-msg hook that spell checks changes in files which you are about to commit.

 Instructions